JodaOrg/joda-beans/src/site/markdown/userguide-serialization.md

 For JSON, replace `xmlWriter()` by `jsonWriter()` and `xmlReader()` by `jsonReader()`.

+There is also a simple JSON reader/writer that does not expose Java types, and a simple Map-base reader/writer for interoperation with other libraries.

 The serializer makes use the meta-data in the bean to minimize the output size.
 In effect, the Joda-Bean acts as a schema to interpret the data.